DanielOaks/docstest-starwars/tutorial.md

 This will call the `fetchCharacters` function once the page has loaded and is ready.
 You should see the same data appear in the console after reloading the page.

-At this point, here's what your HTML should look like:
+At this point, here's what our HTML and code looks like:

 ```html